 Over the years, dental implants have become one of the most versatile dental treatments outside of dental crowns.
 Their versatility, longevity, and lifelike esthetics have transformed the way dentists and patients think about tooth replacement.
-At our office, Dr. Her can not only plan your dental implant treatment, but perform both the surgical and restorative stages all in the same office.
-If you’re missing a single tooth or several teeth and want the most comprehensive solution to replace them, give our office a call to schedule an implant consultation.
+At our dental office, Dr. Her can not only plan your dental implant treatment but perform both the surgical and restorative stages all in the same dental office.
+If you’re missing a single tooth or several teeth and want the most comprehensive solution to replace them, give our dental office a call to schedule a consultation to discuss dental implants in Gainesville, GA.

 While other tooth replacement options also prevent neighboring teeth from shifting out of place, dental implants are the only solution that effectively restores functions that we often take for granted when teeth are lost.
 For example, because dental implants stimulate bone tissue, they restore your biting force much more than a traditional bridge or denture.
 This means eating your favorite foods is possible again, even those that are hard or crunchy in nature.